LanzHarry/CS50_PS/intro_to_CS/PS_00/README.md

-# Problem Sheet 0
+# Problem Set 0

-The simple target practice game I have made for problem sheet 0 can be found at:
+The simple target practice game I have made for problem set 0 can be found at:

 [Target Practice V1](https://scratch.mit.edu/projects/1138203127)